elmahio/documentation/docs/use-multiple-logs-for-different-environments.md

 ## Logging to elmah.io from production only

 During the installation, NuGet will ask you for your elmah.io log id.
-You don't need to write anything in this dialog, since we will remove the default elmah.io config in a moment.
+You don't need to write anything in this dialog since we will remove the default elmah.io config in a moment.
 When installed open the `web.config` file and locate the `<elmah>` element.
 Remove the `<errorLog>` element and set the `allowRemoveAccess` attribute to `true`.
 Your configuration should look like this now:

 ```xml
 <elmah>